Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

 ---

 # Quick Start
-!!! important
-    Mockzilla does not support HTTPS, all traffic is cleartext HTTP.

 !!! warning
     Mockzilla is **not** a production tool.
 It is for development and testing only.
 It should **never** be deployed to